March weather forecast

 • Seltjarnarnes - March »

-March is the month with the coldest seawater in Seltjarnarnes, Iceland, with an average sea temperature of 4.3°C (39.7°F).
-On the first day of March in Seltjarnarnes sunrise is at 08:35 and sunset at 18:44.
+With an average sea temperature of 4.3°C (39.7°F), March is the month with the coldest seawater in Seltjarnarnes.
+March is the month with the coldest seawater in Seltjarnarnes, with an average sea temperature of 4.3°C (39.7°F).

 • Borgarnes - March »

-March is the month with the coldest seawater in Borgarnes with an average sea temperature of 4.1°C (39.4°F).
-In Borgarnes, Iceland, in March, it is raining for 11 days, with typically 40mm (1.57") of accumulated precipitation.
+The month with the coldest seawater in Borgarnes is March, with an average sea temperature of 4.1°C (39.4°F).
+The month with the coldest seawater in Borgarnes is March, with an average sea temperature of 4.1°C (39.4°F).

 Iceland